Professional Development Services for Music Educators . . . and More!

 Mr. Victor was awarded the James R. Stewart Distinguished Service Award by the Pennsylvania Music Educators Association in 2007, and he was the 2008 recipient of the Walter J. DeLacy Excellence in Instruction Award given for Outstanding Service to Public Education.
 In 2009 the Penn State School Of Music selected Mr. Victor as the first recipient of the Outstanding Music Educator Award.
 He was selected as the 2010 PA State Representative for School Band & Orchestra's "Fifty Directors That Make a Difference," and was named the "Bandmaster of the Year" by the Nu Chapter of Phi Beta Mu in 2011.
 In 2012 he received the PMEA District 4 Distinguished Service Award.

 Mr. Victor has been a guest conductor and adjudicator for concert band and jazz events in Delaware, Maryland, Pennsylvania, and Virginia and currently serves as an instrumental adjudicator for Music in the Parks.
 He frequently serves as a clinician, consultant, and/or featured speaker for school districts and music events throughout Pennsylvania.
-He has presented at four NAfME (formerly MENC) national conferences, three NAfME Eastern Division conferences and the 2008 Americans for the Arts National Convention.
-He also has been a presenter for six different MEA state conferences, three JEN National Conferences, and two International Conferences on Music Learning Theory.
+He has presented at five NAfME (formerly MENC) national conferences, three NAfME Eastern Division conferences and the 2008 Americans for the Arts National Convention.
+He also has been a presenter for six different MEA state conferences, three JEN National Conferences, and three International Conferences on Music Learning Theory.

 experience includes early childhood music, elementary general music, 5th – 12th grade instrumental music, and undergraduate and graduate level classes in musicianship, elementary general and instrumental music.